opendr-eu/opendr/docs/reference/activity-recognition.md

 ```

 This method is used to perform pose estimation on an image.
-Returns a list of `engine.target.Pose` objects, where each holds a pose, or returns an empty list if no detection were made.
+Returns a list of `engine.target.Category` objects, where each holds a category.

 Parameters:
 - **batch**: *torch.Tenstor*